mikhail-nikolskiy/opencv-wiki/Tengine-based-acceleration.md

 # Introduction/Configuration

 Tengine (https://github.com/OAID/Tengine) is the efficient Deep Learning inference library for ARM.
-Since OpenCV v3.4.10 and OpenCV v4.3.0 it's possible to compile OpenCV with Tengine support and that will result in a significant performance improvements on ARM:
+Since OpenCV v3.4.10 and OpenCV v4.3.0 it's possible to compile OpenCV with Tengine support and that results in a significant performance improvements on ARM:

 ![](images/tengine_speed.png)